UCL-simulacrum/EDA/README.md

-# Exploration of the Simulacrum Artificial Patient-Like CancerData
+# Exploration of the Simulacrum Artificial Patient Cancer Data

 # Introduction